Lecture 2: Model Selection and Multinomial Logistic Regression

 The data frame crabs (Brockmann, 1996) is a dataset detailing the counts of satellite male crabs residing around a female crab nest.
 The code below renames the original response’s name, satell, to n_males.

-The data frame crabs contains 173 observations on horseshoe crabs (Limulus polyphemus).
+This dataset contains \(n = 173\) observations on horseshoe crabs (Limulus polyphemus).
 The response is the count of male crabs (n_males) around a female breeding nest.
-It is subject to four explanatory variables: color of the prosoma with four levels (nominal factor-type), the condition of the posterior spine with three levels (nominal factor-type), the continuous variables carapace width (mm), and weight (g).
+It is subject to four explanatory variables related to the female crab: color of the prosoma with four levels (categorical factor-type), the condition of the posterior spine with three levels (categorical factor-type), the continuous variables carapace width (cm), and weight (g).

 Then, via glm() and crabs, we obtain our regression estimates.